Jyothyrajs/CFG_Project/Homework_2.md

 ## Describe the team approach to the project work
 Initially work together to code the basic requirements to ensure everyone has an understanding of how the to-do list will work by partaking in a group coding session over Zoom.
 The team will then adopt agile development style using jira to plan the subsequent tasks to be completed in mini-sprints until the deadline.
 We have created a github repo so that the work can be uploaded there and we can all see everyones progress.
-We intend to hold around 2-3 Zoom meetings a week to update each other, discuss the next stage of the project as well as regularly communicate on our slack group chat.
+We intend to hold 15 minute Zoom meetings before each lesson a week to update each other, discuss the next stage of the project as well as regularly communicating on our slack group chat.
+We will also schedule longer-timed meetings when needed throughout the project.
 The additional features will be divided among the team as follows:

 Jyothyraj Sobhana: